drachenwald/insulae-draconis/library/howtos/running-an-event.md

 ### Maps, Site Directions & Signage

 Do people know how to get to the event venue?
 It's a really good idea to post the address, a link to a map of the location on your event page, facebook event and group website.
-If there's special information that people need to know about getting to your venue (local road access, quirks with parking or useful landmarks to spot o the way you should consider adding this information too.
+If there's special information that people need to know about getting to your venue (local road access, quirks with parking or useful landmarks to spot on the way) you should consider adding this information too.

 ### Event Sign In